grafana/mimir/docs/sources/mimir/send/native-histograms/_index.md

    ingestion into Prometheus, which changes the identity of the metric compared to what was ingested before via the text format.

-   For more information please visit [Feature Flags Native Histograms](https://prometheus.io/docs/prometheus/latest/feature_flags/#native-histograms) in the Prometheus documentation.
+   For more information, refer to [Feature Flags Native Histograms](https://prometheus.io/docs/prometheus/latest/feature_flags/#native-histograms) in the Prometheus documentation.
    {{< /admonition >}}

 1. To be able to send native histograms to a Prometheus remote write compatible receiver, for example Grafana Cloud Metrics, Mimir, etc, set `send_native_histograms` to `true` in the remote write configuration, for example: